-- Ensuring that safeguarding is taught as part of the curriculum across all key stages and year groups. - That any lower level incidents of bullying etc. are dealt with immediately and effectively in order to ensure they do not escalate. - That children who have vulnerability indicators of either being a victim or a perpetrator are identified early and subsequently supported. - That vulnerability indicators are clearly identified and recognised, such as mental health, drug and alcohol misuse, learning difficulties and disabilities, and previous abuse suffered. - By recognising 'the gendered nature of Child on Child abuse and that evidence shows girls, children with SEND and LGBT children are at greater risk of sexual violence and harassment.' - That all staff have relevant up to date training on Child on Child abuse a part of their annual safeguarding training. - That school is a safe and caring environment where children and young people feel confident to express their concerns at the earliest stages.
+- Ensuring that safeguarding is taught as part of the curriculum across all key stages and year groups. - That any lower level incidents of bullying etc. are dealt with immediately and effectively in order to ensure they do not escalate. - That children who have vulnerability indicators of either being a victim or a perpetrator are identified early and subsequently supported. - That vulnerability indicators are clearly identified and recognised, such as mental health, drug and alcohol misuse, learning difficulties and disabilities, and previous abuse suffered. - By recognising and that evidence shows girls, children with SEND and LGBT children are at greater risk of sexual violence and harassment' (Barnardo's and Fox, 2016; McGeeney et al, 2017; Xu and Zheng, 2014). - That all staff have relevant up to date training on Child on Child abuse a part of their annual safeguarding training. - That school is a safe and caring environment where children and young people feel confident to express their concerns at the earliest stages.